kimichen13/docker-nginx-letsencrypt/README.md

 ## Conclusion

-Since `nginx-proxy` do not support path proxy, so it's difficult to use this ways to implement my purpose.
+Since `nginx-proxy` do not support path proxy, so it's difficult to use this way to implement my purpose.
 I decide to use seperated container without letsencrypt to build my applications.

 ## Getting Started